GDPR fines: How high are they, and how can you avoid them?

 When the EU's General Data Protection Regulation came into force in May 2018, perhaps it's most contentious and fear-inducing component was its significantly harsher approach to sanctions.

-Although GDPR is a European regulation, more or less the same provisions, including the tougher fines, were introduced into UK law as part of the UK's Data Protection Act 2018, which worked to harmonise laws between the UK and the EU - and will continue to operate regardless of Brexit.
+Although GDPR is a European regulation, more or less the same provisions, including the tougher fines, were introduced into UK law as part of the UK's Data Protection Act 2018, which worked to harmonise laws between the UK and the EU - and will continue to operate despite Brexit, after UK GDPR was baked into British law as part of the withdrawal process.

 Hundreds of fines have already been levied against companies across Europe, the vast majority of which were in the low thousands for fairly minor infractions.
 However, there have been a handful of major fines that have hit the upper threshold of what's possible.